 The days of sales and marketing operating in silos should be long gone.
 Most organizations say they try to align the two functions because the role of marketing can be critical in the sales process.

-But in reality, that alignment is more conceptual than practical.
+But in reality, that alignment is more conceptual than practical – and it requires CRM.

 The numbers underscore the lack of alignment: SiriusDecisions research found that only 46 percent of companies include marketing in sales planning activities.
 That can translate into a lot of lost opportunities.
 According to SiriusDecisions, aligned organizations grow 19 percent faster and achieve 15 percent higher profitability.